MoeMohamed17/Book-Tracker/README.md

 - As a user, I want to be able to save my read and unread book lists to a file

+## Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Books to a BookList" by pressing on the Add Book button.
+- You can generate the second required action related to the user story by marking a book as read.
+Click on a book and click on the Mark as Read Button.
+- You can view the books you have read and have not read by clicking on View Read Books button and View Unread Books button respectively.
+- You can locate my visual component when the application launches
+- You can save the state of my application by clicking the save button
+- You can reload the state of my application by clicking on the load button.